codepo8/tinderesque/README.md

 * `container` - the deck container (as there may be several on the same page)
 * `card` - the HTML of the card that was removed (in case you need to read the contents)

-The `deckempty` event has no card in its payload.
+The `deckempty` event has no card in its payload, the `cardchosen` event has no origin.

 You react to users pressing the yay or nay buttons by listening for the the `nopecard` and `yepcard` custom events.
 This is how I created the nopes and yays counters in the last demo of the intro page.